ylobazov/cv/README.md

 ## Summary
 - Over a decade of experience in software development, with roles including Developer, Technical Lead, Engineering Manager and Staff Engineer.
-- Proficient in constructing products from inception and enhancing existing intricate applications across various domains.
+- Extensive experience in both building products from scratch and enhancing existing complex applications across various domains.
 - Deep understanding of object-oriented and functional programming semantics and design patterns, concurrent and event-driven programming, as well as microservice architecture.
 - Hands-on familiarity with infrastructure and DevOps practices.